 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What does FRCP stand for and why is it important?
+What does FRCP stand for and what is its purpose?

 Open an interactive chat with Bash